TRIQS/triqs/doc/tour/getting_started/get_started.rst

 Learn more about Python, ipython and the notebook
 -------------------------------------------------

-The ``ipytriqs`` executable calls an `ipython interpreter
-<http://ipython.org>`_.
-This is basically a more user-friendly version of the
-standard Python interpreter with an enhanced interactive shell that makes it easy to visualize data.
+The `ipython interpreter <http://ipython.org>`_ is basically a more user-friendly version of the standard Python interpreter with an enhanced interactive shell that makes it easy to visualize data.
 It also provides the `ipython notebook
 <http://ipython.org/notebook.html>`_, a browser-based notebook with support for
 text, mathematical expressions, inline plots and inline Python scripts.
 We